 Proposed new language is underlined (example) and language that is proposed for removal is struck through (example).
-Heading numbers, table and figure captions, and cross-references affected by the numbering of these policies will be updated as necessary.
+Heading numbers, table and figure captions, cross-references, and footnotes affected by the numbering will be updated as necessary.

-1 Guidance to Liver Transplant Programs and the Nationa

-2 Liver Review Board for:

-3 Adult MELD Exceptions for

-4 Hepatocellular Carcinoma (HCC) Transplant Oncology

-5

-Summary and Goals

-For many patients with chronic liver disease the risk of death without access to liver transplant can be accurately predicted by the MELD score, which is used to prioritize candidates on the waiting list.

-However, for some patients the need for liver transplant is not based on the degree of liver dysfunction due to the underlying liver disease but rather a complication of the liver disease.
-These complications have an increased risk of mortality or waitlist dropout without access to timely transplant and are not reflected in the calculated MELD score.
-This document summarizes available evidence to assist clinical reviewers in approving candidates for MELD exceptions in the specific setting of hepatic neoplasms.
-It contains guidance for specific clinical situations for use by the Review Board to evaluate common exception case requests for adult candidates with the following diagnoses:

-- Hepatocellular Carcinoma (HCC)

-- Hepatic Epithelioid Hemangioendothelioma (HEHE)
+64 Guidance to Liver Transplant Programs and the National 65 Liver Review Board for: 66 Adult MELD Exceptions for 67 Hepatocellular Carcinoma (HCC) Transplant Oncology 68 Summary and Goals 69 For many patients with chronic liver disease the risk of death without access to liver transplant can be 70 accurately predicted by the MELD score, which is used to prioritize candidates on the waiting list.
+71 However, for some patients the need for liver transplant is not based on the degree of liver dysfunction 72 due to the underlying liver disease but rather a complication of the liver disease.
+These complications 73 have an increased risk of mortality or waitlist dropout without access to timely transplant and are not 74 reflected in the calculated MELD score.
+1 This document summarizes available evidence to assist clinical 75 reviewers in approving candidates for MELD exceptions in the specific setting of hepatic neoplasms.
+It 76 contains guidance for specific clinical situations for use by the review board to evaluate common 77 exception case requests for adult candidates with the following diagnoses: 78 Hepatocellular Carcinoma (HCC) 79 Hepatic Epithelioid Hemangioendothelioma (HEHE) 30 Hepatic Adenomas 31 Neuroendocrine Tumors (NET) 32 Colorectal Liver Metastases (CRLM) 83 Intrahepatic Cholangiocarcinoma (iCCA) 84 These guidelines are intended to promote consistent review of these diagnoses and summarize the 85 Committee's recommendations to the OPTN Board of Directors.
+86 This resource is not OPTN Policy, so it does not carry the monitoring or enforcement implications of 87 88 policy.
+It is not an official guideline for clinical practice, nor is it intended to be clinically prescriptive or 39 to define a standard of care.
+This resource is intended to provide guidance to transplant programs and the review board. رر the review board.

-- Hepatic Adenomas

-- Neuroendocrine Tumors (NET)

-- Colorectal Liver Metastases (CRLM)

-- Intrahepatic Cholangiocarcinoma (iCCA)

-These guidelines are intended to promote consistent review of these diagnoses and summarize the Committee's recommendations to the OPTN Board of Directors.

-- This resource is not OPTN Policy, so it does not carry the monitoring or enforcement implications of - 28 policy.
-It is not an official guideline for clinical practice, nor is it intended to be clinically prescriptive or - 29 to define a standard of care.
-This resource is intended to provide guidance to transplant programs and - 30 the Review Board.

-47 Waitlist dropout is removal from the waiting list due to the candidate being too sick to transplant.
+$^{{}^{1}}$ Waitlist dropout is removal from the waiting list due to the candidate being too sick to transplant.